bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

     )

-To access these values, every python plugin needs to import this file and access the values via the dictionary like in the following example:
+To access these values, every Python plugin needs to import this file and access the values via the dictionary like in the following example:

 .. code-block:: python